Leryk1981/mova-4.0.0/docs/mova_4.1.0_layers_and_namespaces.md

 > “What can this MOVA-based system actually do in this domain?”

+Smartlink, social, ecommerce and similar product/domain packs are **skills-layer examples**, not part of the red core.

 ### 2.3.
 Infra layer (runtimes and connectors)

 The **infra layer** connects MOVA artefacts to real execution environments and external systems.
 It includes: